labanskoller/hackeriet_blog/_posts/2019-03-12-solution-to-utctf-2019-super-secure-authentication.md

 Verifier7.class
 ```

-The text description tells us to run: `java Authenticator [password]`, so thats our starting point.\
+The text description tells us to run: `java Authenticator [password]`, so that's our starting
+point.
 After decompiling `Authenticator.class` in Ghidra we get the main and checkFlag methods:

 ```java
 void main_java.lang.String[]_void(String[] param1)